MoritzNelle/Python_Toolbox/Overview_of_Python.md

 print(allLines)
 txtFile.close()
 ```
+#### Different modes for opening a file:
+- `r`: read mode (default), opens a file for reading
+- `w`: write mode, opens a file for writing.
+If the file does not exist, it creates a new file.
+If the file exists, it truncates the file to zero length.
+- `a`: append mode, opens a file for appending.
+If the file does not exist, it creates a new file.
+If the file exists, it appends data to the file.
+- `b`: binary mode, opens a file in binary mode.
+- `t`: text mode (default), opens a file in text mode.
+- `+`: read/write mode, opens a file for reading and writing. (e.g., `r+`, `w+`, `a+`)

 ### Local and Global Variables
 Variables in Python can be either local or global.
 - **Local variables** are defined inside a function and can only be accessed within that function.